Military history of Thailand: Burmese–Siamese War (1547–1549)

-Burmese–Siamese War (1563–1564)
+Burmese–Siamese Wars (1563–1564)

-In 1563, King Bayinnaung invaded Siam and managed to conquer it as vassals.
-The Siamese tried to revolt against Burmese rule in 1568, but the Burmese were successful in putting down the rebellion.

-King Naresuan entered Hanthawadi (now Pegu), mural painting by Phraya Anusatchitrakon, Wat Suwandararam, Ayutthaya.
+King Bayinnaung knew that Siam was much harder to conquer than the Shan States and Lan Na.
+He assembled the largest Burmese army yet with 60,000 men, 2400 horses and 360 elephants.
+This was 2.5 times larger than the previous army during the First Burmese Invasion (1547–1549).
+The army would have been larger, but King Mae Ku of Lan Na, did not send his share of the levy.

+Four Burmese armies invaded Northern Siam in November 1563, and overcome the Siamese defenses at Kamphaeng Phet, Sukhothai and Phitsanulok by January 1564.
+Armies then descended on Ayutthaya City, but were kept at bay for days by Portuguese warships and batteries at the harbour.
+Siamese defenses collapsed after the Burmese captured the Portuguese ships on 7 February 1564 (Monday, 11th waning of Tabodwe 925 ME).
+King Maha Chakkraphat of Siam surrendered on 18 February 1564 (Friday, 8th waxing of Tabaung 925 ME).
+The king and Crown Prince Ramesuan were kidnapped to Pegu as hostages.
+Bayinnaung left Mahinthrathirat, one of Maha Chakkraphat's sons as a vassal king with a garrison of 3,000 men.
+The Siamese tried to revolt against Burmese rule in 1568, but the Burmese successfully suppressed the rebellion.

 The use of war elephants continued, with some battles seeing personal combat between commanders on elephants.
-In 1592, Nanda Bayin king of Toungoo ordered his son Mingyi Swa to attack Ayutthaya Naresuan encamped his armies at Yuddhahatthi.
+In 1592, Nanda Bayin king of Toungoo ordered his son Mingyi Swa to attack Ayutthaya thus Naresuan encamped his armies at Yuddhahatthi.
 The Burmese then arrived, leading to the Battle of Yuddhahatthi.
 Naresuan was able to killed Mingyi Swa while both were on elephants during the battle.
 After that Burmese army withdrew from Ayutthaya in 1599, Naresuan occupied the city of Pegu but Minye Thihathu Viceroy of Toungoo took Nanda Bayin and left for Toungoo.
 When Naresuan reached Pegu, what he found was only the city in ruins.
-He requested Toungoo to send Nanda Bayin back to him but Minye Thihathu refused.
+He requested Toungoo to send Nanda Bayin back to him, but Minye Thihathu refused.
 After each victorious campaign, Ayutthaya carried away a number of conquered people to its own territory, where they were assimilated and added to the labour force.
 To the south, Ayutthaya easily achieved domination over the outlying Malay states.
 To the north, however, the kingdom of Burma posed a potential military threat to the Siamese kingdom.
-Although frequently split and divided in the 16th century, during periods of unity Burma could, and did, defeat Ayutthaya in battle, such as in 1564 and 1569.
-What followed was another prolonged period of Burmese disunity.
+Burma was frequently split and divided in the 16th century.
+However, when Burma was united it defeated Ayutthaya in the battles of 1564 and 1569.
+This was followed by Burmese disunity.

+Bladesmiths

+The village Aranyik in Mueang Phitsanulok became famous for the bladesmiths who specialized in making high quality battle blades (swords and knives) for the warriors of King Naresuan.
+The village remains at the forefront of bladesmithing in Thailand.
+At the peak there were 1,000 households with bladesmiths, but this declined to just 5 households by 2012.